 In recent years a growing interest within the scientific community has been devoted to the study of carbon allotropes and their applications.
 Among them, graphene and its derivatives, due to their unique physicochemical properties, have aroused interest1-3 in many research fields.
-As a matter of fact, applications in electronic4-7 and photonic devices, 8-10 clean energy, 1,11,12 energy storage13 and sensors^{14,15} have been well demonstrated.
-In addition, graphene-based materials appear as promising scaffolds in biomedicine.
-1-3,16-18
+As a matter of fact, applications in electronic4-7 and photonic devices,8-10 clean energy,^{1,11,12} energy storage13 and sensors^{14,15} have been well demonstrated.
+In addition, graphene-based materials appear as promising scaffolds in biomedicine.^{1-3,16-18}

-For application in biomedicine, one of the most important and fundamental goal to be achieved is to make graphene soluble in water.
+For application in biomedicine one of the most important and fundamental goal to be achieved is to make graphene soluble in water.
 Up to now, most of the research on graphene in the biomedical field has been focused on the production and characterization of hydrophilic graphene oxide (GO), i.e. graphene functionalized with hydroxyl, epoxy and carboxyl groups that render graphene suitable to interface with biological systems.
-As a matter of fact, the functionalization renders GO-based materials chemically versatile templates with high surfaceto-volume ratios and favours the realization of GO-based drug

-Besides GO demonstrates good biocompatibility with animal cells,29 while stimulating human mesenchymal stem cells to differentiate into osteoblasts, 30-32 adipocytes 30 and myoblasts, 33,34 inducing the differentiation of preosteoblasts into osteoblasts, 35,36 neuronal stem cells into neurons37 and pluripotent stem cells into endodermal lineage.
-38 For this reason GO-based materials have been studied for tissue- and osteo-regeneration.39-41 GO demonstrated to exhibit strong antibacterial activity towards both Gram-positive and Gram-negative bacteria.
-42,43
+As a matter of fact, the functionalization, renders GO-based material chemically versatile templates of high surface-to-volume ratio and favours the realization of GO-based drug delivery vehicles,19-21 biosensors,22-26 imaging agents^{19,27} and electromechanical devices for monitoring cellular responses.28 myoblasts,^{33,34} inducing the differentiation of preosteoblasts into osteoblasts,^{35,36} of neuronal stem cells into neurons37 and pluripotent stem cells into endodermal lineage.38 For this reason GO-base materials have been studied for tissue and osteoregeneration.^{39,40,41} GO demonstrated to exhibit strong antibacterial activity towards both Gram-positive and Gramnegative bacteria.^{42,43}